joelclermont/kendo-docs/howto/interact-with-an-existing-database.md

 # How-To: Interact With An Existing Database

-In this how-to, we'll examine how to interact with an existing database via the DataSource component of the Kendo UI framework.
+In this how-to, we'll examine how to interact with an existing database via the DataSource component of Kendo UI.

-## A Brief Introduction to the DataSource Component

 The DataSource component plays a central role in the applications and sites built with Kendo UI.
 Fundamentally, it is an abstraction over local or remote data.
 However, it has many other responsibilities as well, including: